landonc/easy-kolide-fleet/README.md

 sudo docker-compose up -d
 ```

 It takes about 1 minute to initialize the database and start all the containers the first time.
-Once the fleet container is started you can access the fleet web interface at https://yourdockerserver/ and go through the setup process.
+Once the fleet container is started you can access the fleet web interface at https://yourdockerserver/ and go through the fleet setup process.

 ### Overview of running folder structure
 ```bash